ubioinfo/metapro2/README.md

 # metapro2

-The `metapro2` R package provides efficient methods for combining p-values in genomic studies, particularly when signal sparsity or correlation structures are present.
+The `metapro2` R package provides efficient methods for combining p-values in omics studies, particularly when signal sparsity or correlation structures are present.
 It includes a fast Rcpp implementation of:

 - `wARTP`: weighted adaptive rank truncated product method
 - `wFisher`: weighted Fisher’s method